 This utterly elegant airliner was a bigger derivative of the successful DH Dragon.
-Built in the second part of the 30’s, the four-engined Expresses had an turbulent live punctuated by crashes and acute design and estructural problems.
-If that is not enough, technically they were already obsolete since its birth -the American were clearly ahead.
+Built in the second part of the 1930s, the four-engined Expresses had a turbulent live punctuated by crashes and acute design and estructural problems.
+If that was not enough, technically they were already obsolete from the cradle -the Americans were clearly ahead.

-The oustanding XCG-16 was built to cover a assault cargo glider USAAF requeriment.
+The outstanding XCG-16 was built to cover a assault cargo glider USAAF requeriment.
 Its configuration was based in Vicent Burnelli’s classic “flying wing” configuration.
-Highly unconventional, to prove the concept a sub-scale model was made first -it showed promising results. sadly, tragedy stuck the next step when the full-scale test vehicle (MC-1) crashed during a test flight,Sept 1943.
-The project continued anyway with 3 more gliders (one for static test), yet even though the XCG-16 was a nice flyer,it soon showed serious operational defects.
-The contract was cancelled.
+Highly unconventional, to prove the concept a sub-scale model was built first -it showed promising results.
+Sadly, tragedy stuck the next step when the full-scale test vehicle (MC-1) crashed during a test flight in September 1943.
+The project continued anyway with three more gliders produced, one them for static tests.
+During their trials the XCG-16s displayed some a nice flying qualities, but also serious operational defects.
+In the end the contract was cancelled.

-One of XCG-16 more stunning features were their leading edge clamshell doors…totally smashing.
+One of XCG-16 more stunning features were their leading edge clamshell doors.
+Totally smashing they were.

-Charming naïve style in this creation of Cindy Thorton.
-I kinda like her choice of nose intakes,lovely retro.
+Charmingly naïve style in this creation of Cindy Thorton.
+I kinda like her choice of nose intakes; lovely retro.

 The ultra elegant Comet was the first operational jet airliner, and like almost all pioneers it paid the price.
-After some serious accidents and mysterious crashes (due to pressurisation structural problems) BOAC and DH grounded the fleet to undertake a thorough analysis…..sadly by the time the Comet went back in serious service the Americans have taken the lead.
+After some serious accidents and mysterious crashes (due to pressurisation structural problems) BOAC and DH decided to ground the fleet to undertake a thorough analysis.
+Regrettably, by the time the Comet went back into serious service the Americans have taken the lead.

 Very descriptive brochure.

-The straight-wing F-84’s “Hog” were not the best of aircrafts but one thing is sure they weren’t the most glamourous.
-Their swept-wing derivate, the F-84F “Super Hog”, were without doubt prettier but……”you can put lipstick on a pig, but it’s still a pig”.
+The straight-wing F-84’s “Hog” were maybe not the best of jet of its era but one thing is sure it wasn’t glamorous.
+Its swept-wing development, the F-84F “Super Hog,” was without doubt a bit prettier but, “you can put lipstick on a pig, but it’s still a pig.”

 Funny and bizarre photo of a Froggy Porc.

-Dr Alexander Lippish holding its greatest (maybe) contribution to flight, the Delta wing.
-The DM.1 was a proof-of-concept glider intended to test the soundness of a posible delta winged interceptors, specially the powdered coal fueled (!!) ramjet engined P.13a.
+Dr Alexander Lippisch holding its greatest (maybe) contribution to flight, the Delta wing.
+The DM.1 was a proof-of-concept glider intended to test the soundness of a posible delta winged interceptors, specially Lippisch’s powdered coal fueled (!!) ramjet-engined P.13a.
 At the end of the war the almost completed prototype was captured by the Americans.
 “Flight” tested in the NACA full-sise wing tunnel it proved to be everything Lippish had claimed…..after a lot of modifications.
-Lippish also came to the US and with his help a whole family of Deltas soon appeared in Convair company’s stables.
+Lippisch also came to the US and with his help a whole family of Deltas soon appeared at the Convair company’s stables.